 Getting Stuff Done

 The reason behind my return to Chiang Mai was to Get Stuff Done.
 With my mind and body feeling better than ever, I finally felt confident about immersing myself into a routine that revolved around writing, writing and writing.
-With freelancing commitments of around 15 articles a month, Never Ending Footsteps commitments of a blog post a week and my need to write 80,000 words of my book, I’ve been working my ass off.
+With freelancing commitments of around 15 articles a month and Never Ending Footsteps commitments of a blog post a week, I’ve been working my ass off.
 But I’m getting there.

-I’m closing in on finishing my (very, very rough) first draft of my book, I’m meeting my freelance deadlines with ease, and I’m hitting my target of one post a week on Never Ending Footsteps.
+I’m meeting my freelance deadlines with ease and I’m hitting my target of one post a week on Never Ending Footsteps.
 Yes, I don’t have much time for anything else, but that’s why I’m in Chiang Mai.
 I’ve lived here for long enough to not feel guilty about spending every day in front of my laptop.

 Onto the statistics for the month!